gavinfielder/gut/README.md

  - You have put your source files into a "SRC" variable, and they do not include a main.
  - You have put your -I includes into an "INC" variable, and it includes the -I flag
  - You have put your -L/-l library compile flags into a "LIB" variable and it includes -L/-l

+If these assumptions are incorrect, you'll have to tweak the makefile after installation to set up properly.
+Instructions are provided in the Makefile.

 ## Usage